Judge Kirk R. Granier (Retired)

 - Juris Doctor Degree in Law, Loyola University Law School (New Orleans) 1979

 - Masters Degree in Judicial Studies, University of Nevada Graduate School & National Judicial College (2010)

-- Professional Certifications from the National Judicial College at the University of Nevada in Judicial Development: General Jurisdiction Trial Skills (2001) and Dispute Resolution Skills (2007) with three Certificates in Civil Mediation (2007, 2009 and 2010) and one certificate in Advanced Mediation Techniques (2007)
+- Professional Certifications from the National Judicial College at the University of Nevada in Judicial Development: General Jurisdiction Trial Skills (2001) and Dispute Resolution Skills (2007) with three Certifications in Civil Mediation (2007, 2009 and 2010) and one certification in Advanced Mediation Techniques (2007)

 - Application of mediation and dispute resolution techniques in numerous pre-trial conferences during tenure as a State District Judge